groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ### HTTPS Repository

-The DSAS can publish all of the verified files en readonly with a repository HTTPS.
+The DSAS can publish all of the verified files readonly with a repository HTTPS.
 If the IP address of the DSAS on the lower network is `10.0.2.15` for example, the repositoty will be available at `https://10.0.2.15`.